0303 303 0303

 In some cases, the transplant needs to happen quite quickly while in others there could be a choice about timing.

 Knowledge is growing all the time about what factors improve outcomes for patients.
 All of this would have been discussed with a multi-disciplinary medical team before the decision to go ahead was made.
-So you can be sure stem cell transplant was chosen as the best hope of a cure for your family member or friend.

 Why didn’t the transplant work?